Corn and Your Dog: Secrets Food Companies Don’t Want You To Know About

-A while ago, holistic veterinarian Dr Karen Becker was a guest on my radio show, In The Dish.
+A while ago, holistic veterinarian Dr Karen Becker was a guest on my radio show, In The Dish (which has since found a new home with the Dogs Naturally family and is now called On Air with Dogs Naturally).
 Dr Becker and I discussed the dangers of grains in the veterinarian lines of pet foods and in other commercial pet foods found on pet store shelves.

 We finished the show and I didn’t think much about it – until the next morning when I awoke to hundreds of messages on my Facebook page from an angered veterinarian community.
 They felt that we unnecessarily attacked the bags of processed pet foods they carry on their shelves.